Quansight-Labs/czi-conda-forge-mgmt/deliverables/roadmap.md

 * Refactor libcfgraph and cf-graph-countyfair database repositories.
 * Add a testing suite to the regro bots.
 * Add failure reports.
+* Add mechanisms to prevent errors from supply chain updates.